Birgül Sadıkoğlu: Galatasaray

+ABB Fomget

+In August 2023, Sadıkoğlu transferred to the 2022–23 Super Leagıe champion ABB Fomget.
+She took part at the 2023–24 UEFA Women's Champions League and scored one goal each in the matches against the Islandic Valur and Hajvalia from Kosova.

+Trabzon

+In September 2025, she transferred to Trabzon.

 International career

 She was called up to the Turkey girls' national U-15 team.

 Sadıkoğlu debuted in the Turkey U-17 team appearing at the 2015 UEFA Women's Under-17 Championship qualification- Elite round match against Finland.
 She capped in all three games of the tournament.
 She scored two goals in the first match of the 2016 UEFA Women's Under-17 Championship qualification – Group 1 against Andorra.
-She also played at the 2017 UEFA Women's Under-17 Championship qualification - Group 7 and the 2017 UEFA Development Cup matches.
+She also played at the 2017 UEFA Women's Under-17 Championship qualification – Group 7 and the 2017 UEFA Development Cup matches.
 She scored in total six goals for the national U-17 team in 19 matches.

 In 2017, she entered the Turkey women's U-19 team.
-She took part at the 2017 UEFA Women's Under-19 Championship qualification - Elite round, 2019 UEFA Women's Under-19 Championship qualification - Group 2 and Elite round matches.
+She took part at the 2017 UEFA Women's Under-19 Championship qualification – Elite round, 2019 UEFA Women's Under-19 Championship qualification – Group 2 and Elite round matches.
 She capped 15 times and scored two goals.

-On 11 November 2019, Sadıkoğlu debuted in the Turkey women's national team.